Itzpatron/PATRON-V1/README.md

 #### DEPLOY TO PANEL
 1. Fork the repo
+2. Pair the bot and paste cred in session folder
 2. Edit then Download your forked repo zip
-2. 🖥 Go to panel and upload your Sc.
+3. 🖥 Go to panel and upload your Sc.
-3. extract or move it to a directory (container).
+4. Extract or move it to a directory (container).
-4. ⌨ Use the following code to move into a container: "../"
+5. ⌨ Use the following code to move into a container: "../"
-5. Delete the cred.json in the session folder.
 6. Then go to the console and press Start.

+Alt.
+Delete the cred file from the session then start console

 - Note: I recommend using starter + or higher for a fast bot